superwf/mobx-value/README.md

   request: (args?: any) => Promise<Data>

   /**
+   * default mobxRequest prevent next request when last request is loading
-   * set to true, prevent next request when loading
+   * set to true to allow next request when loading
    * @default false
    * */
   parallel?: boolean